pzerger/cisspexamcram/Homework.md

 4.	**Targeted reading**.
 As always, do some targeted reading to brush up on your weak subjects from Domain 6 quizzes.

     - Domain 6 is chapter 6 in [CISSP: The Last Mile](https://leanpub.com/cissplastmile).
-The ToC matches the exam syllabus, so it's easy to find your topics.
     - Domain 6 is covered in Chapter 15 in the Official Study Guide

 [back to top](#homework-and-session-replays)